abnerLing/dysarthria-asr/README.md

 ## Baseline UAspeech kaldi recipe

-This is just a basic script for building a GMM-HMM based ASR with kaldi.
+This is just a basic script for building a GMM-HMM based ASR with kaldi (mostly for my own practice).
 The script is similar to https://github.com/ffxiong/uaspeech and uses the exact same LM method but a few differences with the acoustic model training.

 ###### For example: